TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-error10928-reqeustlimitforthedatabasereached.md

 **Error 10928: Resource ID : 1: The worker limit for the database has been reached**

 Sessions refer to the number of concurrent connections allowed to a SQL database at a time.
 Workers can be thought of as the processes in the SQL database that are processing queries.
-The maximum number of workers allowed depends on your databases’s service tier.
+The maximum number of workers allowed depends on your databases' service tier.
 Azure SQL DB limits the number of [concurrent workers](https://docs.microsoft.com/azure/azure-sql/database/resource-limits-dtu-single-databases?WT.mc_id=pid:13491:sid:32745427) allowed to the database.

 Use the [sys.dm_db_resource_stats](https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-db-resource-stats-azure-sql-database?view=azuresqldb-current), to quickly check **Maximum concurrent workers (requests)** as a percentage of the limit of the database's service tier.